MedyThawedy/silent-moon-backend/README.md

 ## Link to the Mobile App

-here: [SilentMoon](https://silent-moon-client.herokuapp.com/) – Go to Silent Moon!
+Here: [SilentMoon](https://silent-moon-client.herokuapp.com/) – Go to Silent Moon!

 ## Screenshots of the app